EASG-Bench: Video Q&A Benchmark with Egocentric Action Scene Graphs: EASG-Bench

 By anchoring the question generation process to EASGs, we ensure that each question is categorizable, structured, temporally grounded and that objects mentioned in questions and answers are spatially grounded on video frames.

 To generate the question–answer pairs from the graph sequence, we condition LLMs, specifically \texttt{Llama-3.1-8B-Instruct}~\cite{grattafiori2024llama}, to restrict output to only those questions that can be unambiguously answered via direct observation of the video.
 This constraint is critical for long, untrimmed video benchmarking for example, given a video sequence with actions such as \textit{put cup, pour coffee, drink coffee, put cup, add sugar}, the method deliberately marks \textit{put cup} action as not fitting for the ``Ordering" QA-pair generation purpose, and avoids generating a question like ``What happened after camera wearer `put cup'?” since such an inquiry could yield multiple valid answers.
-To avoid hallucinations in LLM uniqueness assessment on long sequences of action scene graphs, we implement a robust filtering strategy in which we prompt the LLM with the same graph sequence extracted from a video five times.
-Each iteration generates an independent assessment of whether the possible QA pair adheres to our uniqueness criterion.
+To avoid hallucinations in LLM uniqueness assessment on long sequences of action scene graphs, we implement a robust filtering strategy in which we prompt Llama-3-8B with the same graph sequence extracted from a video five times.
+Each iteration generates an independent assessment of whether the possible QA pairs from the sequence adhere to our uniqueness criterion.
 We then apply majority voting across these iterations to determine the suitability of the QA pair for inclusion in our dataset.

 \paragraph{Dataset statistics.} The dataset comprises 1,807 question-answer pairs associated with 221 video clips from the Ego4D dataset.
 The questions are surrounded by objects grounded in EASGs.
 Around 1/3 of the questions are related to object functions (purpose), 1/3 about object manipulation (direct/indirect), and the remaining 1/3 about the ordering (before/after) of object manipulations.
-Figure~\ref{fig:samples} shows some samples for each type of question.
+Figure~\ref{fig:stats} shows the distribution of question types, and Figure~\ref{fig:samples} shows some samples for each type of question.